Elizabeth Christ Trump: E. Trump & Son

-Following the death of her husband, Elisabeth Trump continued the real estate business he had begun.
+Following the death of her husband, Elizabeth Trump continued the real estate business he had begun.
 She had contractors build houses on the empty lots Frederick had owned, sold the houses, and earned income off the mortgages she provided to buyers.
 Her vision was to have her three children continue the family business.
 Initially, she operated under the ungendered name "E. Trump".
 In 1924, she switched to "E. Trump & Son" for advertising purposes, then "Sons", then back to the singular when it became clear that only her first son, Fred, would join.
 In later interviews, Fred tended to put himself center stage, saying that he had always dreamt of being a builder; that he completed his first house in 1924, just one year out of high school; and that his mother only got involved because she was old enough to "sign checks".
-But there are indications that Fred actually started more slowly and Elisabeth contributed more, including capital.
+But there are indications that Fred actually started more slowly and Elizabeth contributed more, including capital.
 When the business was formally incorporated, in 1927, Fred was old enough to sign checks, but "E. Trump & Son" remained the name.
 "It was no misnomer," wrote biographer Wayne Barrett, "she was intimately involved in the business."

-Elisabeth Trump stayed involved in the family business throughout her life.
+Elizabeth Trump stayed involved in the family business throughout her life.
 In her 70s, she allegedly collected coins from the laundromats in Trump buildings.
-(Trump family biographer Gwenda Blair heard this from Elisabeth's grandchildren.)
+(Trump family biographer Gwenda Blair heard this from Elizabeth's grandchildren.)
 The collection of coins from the laundromat has also been associated with others in the family.
-Harry Hurt III states that Mary Trump, the wife of Elisabeth's son Fred, "drove back and forth between her husband's apartment projects in a Rolls-Royce, collecting coins from the washing machines in the laundry rooms", and during his 2016 presidential campaign, Elisabeth's grandson Donald Trump told a crowd in Staten Island that he had spent "probably five" boyhood summers there collecting coins from his father's laundry machines.
+Harry Hurt III states that Mary Trump, the wife of Elizabeth's son Fred, "drove back and forth between her husband's apartment projects in a Rolls-Royce, collecting coins from the washing machines in the laundry rooms", and during his 2016 presidential campaign, Elizabeth's grandson Donald Trump told a crowd in Staten Island that he had spent "probably five" boyhood summers there collecting coins from his father's laundry machines.